pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 and is to relieve him of the task of transcription.
 The form should clearly indicate to the applicant that he is obligated under the law not to use the material thus copied from books for any further reproduction without the express permission of the copyright owner.

-&nbsp;{%- include pagebreak.html canvas=299 -%}&nbsp;It would not be fair to the author or publisher to make possible the substitution of the photostats for the purchase of a copy of the book itself either for an individual library or for any permanent collection in a public or research library.
+ {% include pagebreak.html canvas=299 %} It would not be fair to the author or publisher to make possible the substitution of the photostats for the purchase of a copy of the book itself either for an individual library or for any permanent collection in a public or research library.
 Orders for photocopying which, by reason of their extensiveness or for any other reasons, violate this principle should not be accepted.
 In case of doubt as to whether the excerpt requested complies with